John Lone

-A veteran of the East West Players, he appeared in numerous high-profile screen and stage roles throughout the 1980s, 90s and early 2000s, in films like Iceman, Year of the Dragon, M. Butterfly, The Shadow, and Rush Hour 2.
-He was also nominated for the Independent Spirit Award for Best Supporting Male for his performance in The Moderns.
+A veteran of the East West Players, he appeared in numerous high-profile screen and stage roles throughout the 1980s, 1990s and early 2000s, in films like Iceman, Year of the Dragon, M. Butterfly, The Shadow, and Rush Hour 2.
+He was nominated for the Independent Spirit Award for Best Supporting Male for his performance in The Moderns.

 Biography

-Lone was born in 1952 as Ng Kwok-leung (吳國良 (Wú Guóliáng)) in British Hong Kong.
+Lone was born in 1952 as Ng Kwok-leung (吳國良 (Wú Guóliáng)) in British-ruled Hong Kong.

 He was raised in an orphanage and later adopted by a woman from Shanghai.
 At age 7, he was sent to train in the style of the Peking opera at Hong Kong's Chin Chiu Academy, where he was trained in singing, dance, and classical Chinese theater techniques.
-It was here that he was given the name "Johnny"; he chose the surname Lone to reflect the fact that he was an orphan and for its similarity to Leung, part of his given name.
+It was here that he was given the name Johnny; he chose the surname Lone to reflect the fact that he was an orphan and for its similarity to Leung, part of his given name.

-Lone declined an offer to join a Belgian dance company, and a contract to make Kung fu films, and accepted a sponsorship by an American family.
+Lone declined an offer to join a Belgian dance company and a contract to make Kung fu films, and he accepted a sponsorship by an American family.
 He moved to Los Angeles and spent three years taking night classes at Santa Ana College to improve his English.
 In 1972, he married fellow student Nina Savino and gained American citizenship.
 They divorced in 1979.
 In 1978, he graduated from the American Academy of Dramatic Arts in Pasadena, California.